Spark4Tech/stash-it/readme.md

 ## Acknowledgments

 - Built by [Spark4](https://spark4.tech)
-- Icon designed by Steve
+- Icon designed by Steve on Canva

 ## Privacy